Beginning Farmers and Age Distribution of Farmers

 As a group, U.S. principal farm operators are older than the typical U.S. household head.
-In 2012, more than 31 percent of principal farm operators were age 65 or older (see table on the characteristics of principal farm operator households, by age of principal operator, 2012 ).
+In 2012, more than 31 percent of principal farm operators were age 65 or older (see Table 7 in the Farm Household Income and Characteristics data product for characteristics of principal farm operator households by age of principal operator in 2012).
 The average age of principal operators in 2012 was 58 and has been greater than 50 since at least the 1974 Census of Agriculture.
 The age structure of householders (i.e., heads of households) for the United States in general is much younger.
 One reason for the advanced age structure of farmers is the farm's status as the family home.
 Nearly 20 percent of principal operators report they are retired.
 Senior farmers adjust to farming in a variety of ways, such as operating their farms at a smaller scale or participating in the Conservation Reserve Program.

 Beginning family farms have, on average, higher total household incomes than established family farms, though they receive a much smaller share of their incomes from farming.
 On the whole, farm households receive a majority of their incomes from off-farm sources, reflecting the predominance of small farms among both beginning and established farms.

 The vast majority (97 percent) of beginning farms are small farms (reporting less than $350,000 in gross cash farm income (GCFI)).
 Midsize farms—those with between $350,000 and $1,000,000 in GCFI—account for another 2.3 percent of beginning farms, and large-scale farms—those with $1 million or more GCFI—make up less than 1 percent of all beginning farms.
 Though small beginning farms account for half of total beginning farm production, large-scale beginning farms produce a relatively large share of total beginning farm production: about 26 percent.
 The remaining production occurs on midsize farms.